 If you’re not sure what some of those options do, don’t worry.
 We’ll cover each component within the WordPress admin in the next section.

-How to use your WordPress admin dashboard (15 steps)
+How to use your WordPress admin panel (15 steps)

 The WordPress dashboard can be intimidating at first due to the number of options that it contains.
 Your main point of interest while using the dashboard will be the left-side menu.